Ängelholm–Helsingborg Airport

 Ängelholm–Helsingborg Airport (IATA: AGH, ICAO: ESTA) is an airport in Sweden, located about 34 km from Helsingborg and 7 km from Ängelholm.
-On 28 May 2020 the airport owner stated the airport would close by the end of 2020 unless government support was available.

 History

 A military airforce base was opened here in 1945.
-In 1960 civilian passenger flights started from this airport.
-In 2002 the airforce left the airport, and it became a civilian only airport.
+In 1960, civilian passenger flights started from this airport.
+In 2002, the airforce left the airport, and it became a civilian only airport.
 The route to Stockholm has always had the largest number of passengers.

+On 28 May 2020, the airport owner stated the airport would close by the end of 2020 unless government support was available.
+However as of 2025, the airport remains operational.

 Airlines and destinations

 The following airlines operate regular scheduled flights to and from Ängelholm–Helsingborg Airport:

 Statistics

-Ängelholm–Helsingborg Airport is southern Sweden's (Skåne) second largest airport and the 10th largest airport in the whole country.
-The airport had 403,313 passengers in 2018.
+Ängelholm–Helsingborg Airport is southern Sweden's (Skåne) second largest airport and the 8th largest airport in the whole country.
+The airport had 202'485 passengers in 2024, much lower than pre-COVID.